fontlabcom/getgo-fonts/docs/zotosans-oldsoutharabian.md

 ---

-## Coto Sans Old South Arabian
+## Zoto Sans Old South Arabian

-Coto Sans Old South Arabian is a design for the Old South Arabian script.
+Zoto Sans Old South Arabian is a design for the Old South Arabian script.

 It contains 36 glyphs, and supports 37 characters from the Unicode blocks: Old South Arabian.